JeroenGar/sparroWASM/README.md

 > [!WARNING]
 > Please note that WebAssembly retains only about 50-60% of the speed compared to a native Rust build of `sparrow`

+> [!WARNING]
+> Please note that WebAssembly retains only about 50-60% of the speed compared to a native Rust build of `sparrow`